PC 242 Regular Battery is Misdemeanor Harmful Touching

-- You're probably going to get a complete protective order related to whatever person you purportedly sexually battered.
+- You'll probably get a complete protective order related to whatever person you purportedly sexually battered.

 And as far as a little standard definition of a sexual battery, is you're touching somebody typically in an intimate part of their body against their will.

 Obviously, and then there also has to be the circumstances or evidence that supports the fact that you did so in a sexual manner.

 For example, if you walk by a beautiful woman and graze her butt from behind, you may argue that that was accidental.
 Still, depending on the circumstances, the prosecutors and police may say it wasn't random.